MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 Before people on your team can schedule appointments in the app, you must first set up an appointment calendar. ???You must be a Bookings admin to set up and manage appointment calendar settings.

-### Create a new appointment calendar or connect an existing calendar
+### Step 1: Create a new appointment calendar or connect an existing calendar

-To get started, create a new appointment calendar or connect an existing one that you previously created.
+To get started, [create a new appointment calendar](#to-create-a-new-appointment-calendar) or [connect an existing one](#to-work-with-an-existing-appointment-calendar) that you previously created.

 #### To create a new appointment calendar